thisguytrades/thisguytrades.com/data/how-to-start-trading-stocks/content.md

 You saved your money.
 You’re now ready to buy and sell stocks to make more money.

-## Step 3: Buy and sell stocks with your own saved money
+## Step 3: Buy and sell stocks with the money you saved

 When you’re buying a stock you’re exchanging money for shares in a company.
 When you’re selling a stock you’re exchanging shares in a company for money.